Peru

 Who's involved

-2. Use camera trapping data to describe bear activity patterns.
+2. Use camera trapping data to monitor activity patterns.

 Andean 'Spectacled' Bears